LondonHackspaceAI/stanford-intro-ai/scheme/README.md

     > (treesearch* links* 'Arad 'Bucharest)

-To only run the tests in ai.scm:
+To only run the tests in treesearch.scm:

-    > (run-tests "ai")
+    > (run-tests "treesearch")

 To run all the tests: